 We need a return to the Holy not only in art but also, more importantly, in the liturgy.
 What is Holy engulfs us.
 Indeed, Nike et al notwithstanding, the true selling point of the liturgy is that it has nothing to sell—but everything to offer.
 We only need fresh eyes and fresh ears to witness it—and embrace it.

 Dr. Donald DeMarco is Professor Emeritus at St. Jerome’s University and Adjunct Professor at Holy Apostles College & Seminary.
 He is a regular columnist for the St. Austin Review.
 He is the author of 37 books.
-His latest five books, How To Navigate Through Life, Apostles of the Culture of Life, Why I Am Pro-life and Not Politically Correct, A Moral Compass for a World in Confusion, and Reflections on the Covid-19 Pandemic: A Search for Understanding are all available through Amazon.
+His latest five books, all available through Amazon, include How To Navigate through Life; Apostles of the Culture of Life; Reflections on the Covid-10 Pandemic: A Search for Understanding; The War Against Civility, and A Moral Compass for a World in Confusion.